Delboy/Colour-Type/README.md

 ### Typography
 - The game uses 'indie flower' as its main font as it has a whiteboard pen-like handwriting quality which gives the page a school game feel.
 With the title I used 'Special Elite' for its typewriter look.
 I thought it suited the name of the game pretty well as your 'typing' out words.
 Sans sarif was used as a fallback font incase of any problems loading the page.
 ### Imagery
-- To keep in line with the whiteboard, school like game, I used a black box border which resembles a black marker scribbling on the board, and a clipboard with some lined paper and some rough notes jotted down to make the rules.
+- To keep in line with the whiteboard, school like game, I used a black box border which resembles a black marker scribbled on the board, and a clipboard with some lined paper and some rough notes jotted down to make the rules.
-- A spiral of colours was used as the favicon to reflect the nature of the game.
+- A spiral of colours was used as the favicon to reflect the colourfull nature of the game.
 ### Wireframes

 * [Desktop](assets/readme-assets/wireframes/desktop.pdf)